Institutional Research and Effectiveness

 If you have any issues accessing this information, please contact the Technology Services Center at (401) 341-7777 or firstname.lastname@example.org.

 - Salve Regina is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc).

 - The visual arts programs are accredited by the National Association of Schools of Art and Design.

-- The nursing programs are accredited by the American Association of Colleges of Nursing's Commission on Collegiate Nursing Education and is also approved by the Rhode Island Nurse Registration and Nursing Education Board.
+- The nursing programs are accredited by the American Association of Colleges of Nursing's Commission on Collegiate Nursing Education and are also approved by the Rhode Island Nurse Registration and Nursing Education Board.

 - The business studies programs are accredited by the International Assembly for Collegiate Business Education.

 - The rehabilitation counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs.

 - The social work program is accredited by the Council on Social Work Education.